vocalpy/vak/README.md

 For more details, please see:
 https://vak.readthedocs.io/en/latest/get_started/installation.html

-We currently test `vak` on Ubuntu and MacOS.
+We test `vak` on Ubuntu and MacOS.
 We have run on Windows and know of other users successfully running `vak` on that operating system, but installation on Windows may require some troubleshooting.
 A good place to start is by searching the [issues](https://github.com/NickleDave/vak/issues).